 The importance of advanced analytics to derive insight and knowledge from increasing volumes of complex data will continue to grow.
-The enterprise community have made impressive gains and seem to have converged around the Apache stack, a distinctive feature is the existence of many implementations of the specific components of the Apache stack, providing sufficient richness in the trade-off between performance and capability.
-In contrast, within the scientific computing community, progress has been reliant either on long-term foundational advances or short-term hardware fixes. as opposed to integrated approaches that marry the relative technical strengths of the two communities yet deliver these as implementations usable on high performance and distributed computing HPDC infrastructure such as XSEDE, OSG and other domainspecific infrastructure.
+The enterprise community has made impressive gains and seem to have converged around the Apache stack.
+A distinctive feature is the existence of many implementations of the specific components of the Apache stack, providing sufficient richness in the tradeoff between performance and capability.
+In contrast, within the scientific computing community, progress has been reliant either on long-term foundational advances or short-term hardware fixes.
 In both domains, scalable yet general-purpose and broadly applicable solutions in the form of analytic libraries and abstractions are noticeable by their absence.